tevelee/AdventOfCode/Sources/2015/Tasks/AoC_2015_Day18_part1.md

 ## --- Day 18: Like a GIF For Your Yard ---
-After the [million lights incident](6, the fire code has gotten stricter: now, at most ten thousand lights are allowed.
+After the [million lights incident](6), the fire code has gotten stricter: now, at most ten thousand lights<!--- This is an outrage!
+We're going to the next town hall meeting. --> are allowed.
 You arrange them in a 100x100 grid.

 Never one to let you down, Santa again mails you instructions on the ideal lighting configuration.
 With so few lights, he says, you'll have to resort to **animation**.